Quick overview

 How to apply for parental allowance?

-What is the maximum amount of parental allowance in 2025?
+How much is the parental allowance in 2026?

-What happens if there is unused parental allowance when another child is born?
+What happens to unused parental allowance when another child is born?